Battle of Nasiriyah

-The Battle of Nasiriyah was fought between the US 2nd Marine Expeditionary Brigade, aided by the British military, and Iraqi forces from 23 March to 2 April 2003 during the US-led invasion of Iraq.
+The Battle of Nasiriyah was fought between the US 2nd Marine Expeditionary Brigade and Iraqi forces from 23 March to 2 April 2003 during the US-led invasion of Iraq.
 On the night of 24–25 March, the bulk of the Marines of Regimental Combat Team 1 passed through the city over the bridges and attacked north towards Baghdad.
-However fighting continued in the city until 1 April when Iraqi resistance in the city was defeated.
+Other elements remained in the city to fight its defenders, who put up stiff resistance and inflicted several dozen casualties on coalition forces, more than in most other battles during the invasion.
+Resistance ceased on 1 April.

 The battle

 Prelude

-Nasiriyah is a city which lies along the banks of the Euphrates River in Dhi Qar Province, about 225 mi southeast of Baghdad; its population is made up almost entirely of Shia Muslims.
+The city of Nasiriyah lies along the banks of the Euphrates River in Dhi Qar Province, about 225 mi southeast of Baghdad; its population is made up almost entirely of Shia Muslims.